 They also request that Mexican officials stop working to deport caravan migrants and for the U.S. to remove Honduran President Juan Orlando Hernandez from office.

 Xochtil Castillo, a caravan member who met with Mexican officials, said of the roughly 6,000 migrants that reached Tijuana, approximately “700 have voluntarily returned to their country of origin, 300 have been deported, and 2,500 have applied for humanitarian visas in Mexico.”
 The San Diego Union-Tribune added: “About 3,500 are presumed to have either crossed illegally into the United States, moved to other Mexican border cities, or simply fallen through the cracks.”

 “A lot of people are leaving because there is no solution here,” said Douglas Matute, 38, of Tijuana.
 “We thought they would let us in.
 But Trump sent the military instead of social workers.”

 Well, when you arrogantly – and even violently – march toward and demand entry to a foreign country, acting for all accounts and purposes as an invading army, what do you expect?
 Trump has been adamant about beefing up security around our borders and building the wall; why would anyone think he would welcome a horde of protesting migrants with open arms?
 On the contrary, the president has said he will shut down the government before he’d open the gates to the mass intruders.
-And, making even more demands, trying to bribe our government with “let us in or pay us to leave” isn’t going to win them any favor either.We value your comments!
-Please weigh in on our comment section below.
+And, making even more demands, trying to bribe our government with “let us in or pay us to leave” isn’t going to win them any favor either.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com